Nectar Premier Copper mattress: Review in brief

 - Excellent motion isolation makes it ideal for restless couples

-In fact, Nectar says this premium memory foam mattress is its 'tallest, coolest and most supportive' model yet.
-At a lofty 14in tall, the Nectar Premier Copper mattress comprises a 9in base layer, 1in transitional foam layer, and a 4in layer of temperature-regulating gel memory foam.
+Nectar calls its premium cooling mattress its 'tallest, coolest, and most supportive' model yet.
+At a lofty 14 inches tall, the Nectar Premier Copper mattress comprises a 9-inch base layer, 1-inch transitional foam layer, and a 4-inch layer of temperature-regulating gel memory foam.
 The top cover is made of a blend of copper fibers and polyethylene that remains cool to the touch when you lie on it.

 Best for: side sleepers; hot sleepers; restless sleepers